mtlynch/mtlynch.io/content/retrospectives/2024/10/index.md

 ### Enjoy family time

-- **Result**: Spent lots of time with my wife and our newborn son and had lots of visits with friends and family.
+- **Result**: Spent lots of time with my wife and our newborn son and had frequent visits with friends and family.
 - **Grade**: A

 ## I'll be okay if I don't work for a bit

 I never thought of myself as someone who needs to work all the time, but I'm finding it difficult to take time off.

 When I look at how little I've gotten done work-wise in the last three months, I have this anxious feeling of, "What if this is my new normal?
-What if I have to make a living with only a few hours per month for work?"
+What if I have to make a living with only a few hours for work each month?"

 I know these fears are mostly irrational.
 Tons of people have kids &mdash; they work regular hours, and it's fine.
 And on top of that, I have lots of family nearby who are eager to help out with childcare.